diegocardoso93/infinity-book-pet-heroes/README.md

 **Infinity Book: Pet Heroes** is a community-driven digital book application where users can collaboratively create stories centered around their favorite pet heroes.
 Each user can contribute by writing a new chapter, selecting a pet, and assigning a mission to their chosen hero.

-Utilizing the Capture SDK by Numbers Protocol, we ensure that every chapter is verified for trust and authenticity, generating unique assets for each creator.
+Utilizing the Capture by Numbers Protocol, we ensure that every chapter is verified for trust and authenticity, generating unique assets for each creator.
 With AI-generated text and images, this platform offers a distinctive storytelling experience, inviting users to both explore and contribute to a shared narrative.

 ## Join the Adventure!